Can Diclofenac Affect Your Heart?

 Diclofenac's Impact on Heart Health: Key Factors

-So, why does diclofenac cause heart attacks?
+So, why does diclofenac increase the risk of heart attacks and stroke?
 However, the exact mechanisms by which this increase occurs have not yet been fully established, although there are several theories about it:

 Blood Pressure Elevation: